 Aboveground Storage Tanks (ASTs)

-Regulation of ASTs by the Agency of Natural Resources began in 2011 as a way to try and reduce the number of releases from ASTs (mostly home heating tanks).
-Reducing the number of releases reduces the threat and impact of petroleum products on human health and the environment, and also helps limit liability for cleanup of uninsured releases to the Petroleum Cleanup Fund.
+The Vermont Agency of Natural Resources began regulating ASTs in 2011, with a goal of reducing the number of releases from ASTs into the environment.
+Most ASTs in Vermont are home heating tanks.
+Reducing the number of releases reduces the threat and impact of petroleum products on human health and the environment.
+It also helps limit liability for the cleanup of uninsured releases to the Petroleum Cleanup Fund.

 “Bulk storage tank facility” means any facility: